Outdoor Contemporary Art in Flanders

 During the Triennial you might wander into the maze that Gijs Van Vaerenbergh has createad in the Baron Ruzettepark, or perhaps you’ll find the patterned folklore masks along the water (Nadia Naveau).
 Elsewhere, in the Sint-Walburgachurch, discover the mechanism of time, seemingly standing still (Hans Op de Beeck).
 Here, artwork by some of Flanders most celebrated contemporary artists perfectly compliment works by some of the most interesting names in the international contemporary art scene.

-Triennial Bruges will investigate and explore all matters related under the theme of TraumA in the historic heart of the city, from the 8th May until the 24th October 2021.
+Triennial Bruges investigates and explores all matters related to the theme of TraumA in the historic heart of the city, until October 24, 2021.

 2. Beaufort 21